ayumi-cloud/oc-security-module/cache-poisoning.md

+@bennothommo @LukeTowers

+I'm just going to write my thinking from my mind to paper.
+Hopefully this may help you guys to create this pr.

 1. This pr is trying to harden against: **host header poisoning** and as I like to call it **Web cache poisoning**

 ```